varya/steroids/_posts/project_configuration/2013-08-26-custom-dependencies-tasks.markdown

 All Steroids projects use Bower to load the latest version of Steroids.js by default, and some generators add their own Bower dependencies.
 The `$ steroids update` command provied a shorthand for updating Bower dependencies.

 To add a custom Bower dependency to your project, simply run `$ bower install package-name` – the default install directory, set up by the `.bowerrc` file in your project root is `www/components/`.
-The `config/bower.json` file keeps track of your project's Bower dependencies.
+The `bower.json` file in your project root keeps track of your project's Bower dependencies.

 ## Custom npm dependencies